mavenickk/ML-project/README.md

 # ML-project
-Contains all the simple ML projects developed by me
+Contains all the simple ML snippets developed by me